jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 end
 ```

+- In the code above, class `Thing`, as a custom class, inherits from `Object`, class `AnotherThing` inherits from `Thing`, and class `SomethingElse` inherits from `AnotherThing`.
+Thus, the superclasses are `Object`, `Thing` and `AnotherThing`.

 ---

+40
-40. What is the method lookup path that Ruby will use as a result of the call to the `fly` method?
+What is the method lookup path that Ruby will use as a result of the call to the `fly` method?
 Explain how we can verify this.

 ```ruby
 module Flight